The Movie (Seinfeld): Plot

 In one night, Jerry is booked at two different comedy clubs, then going to seeing the movie CheckMate with his friends.
-He gets the time wrong for his second set, but has already needlessly postponed his first set, and must go inform the others that he can't make the movie, then return to the club.
+Confused scheduling makes him needlessly miss one of his sets, postpone the other, and give up the movie, but he must go drop out of the movie in person, then return to the club.
 Pat Buckles, a small-time comedian who loiters at clubs to fill in for no-shows, shares a taxi to rub elbows with Jerry.
 The ride is prolonged when Buckles gets them stuck in traffic, and fails to take a hint at Jerry's impatience for his life story, jokes, and personal requests.

 At the Paragon, George mistakenly waits in the ticket holders' line to buy tickets.
 When Elaine and Kramer arrive, the movie is sold out.
 Everyone agrees to go to the next showing at the Paradise Twin instead, despite Elaine's disappointment at going to a two-screen theater instead of single-screen.
 They leave Kramer behind to wait for Jerry.

 George buys everyone's tickets.
 Elaine only has a twenty to pay him back, and he tries to get it from her despite not having change.
-Elaine is forced to save everyone's seats, and sends George back out to give Kramer and Jerry their tickets.
+Elaine reluctantly saves everyone's seats while George leaves to find Kramer and Jerry.
 Overcoming her trauma from a "seat-saving incident" that tore her coat, Elaine fends off an onslaught of seat-seekers on all sides, but finally gives up and yields the seats.

 Having skipped dinner, Kramer gives in to his craving for a hot dog at Papaya King across the street, causing both George and Jerry to miss him.
 Before leaving, Jerry is tantalized by a trailer for Rochelle, Rochelle, an erotic film with a young female lead.
 Having sent Buckles and the taxi away, Jerry suffers more delays getting another taxi back.

-After bickering with a woman talking loudly through the trailers, Elaine steps out to buy concessions, but becomes baffled by drink and popcorn sizes.
-George re-enters the theater twice without ticket stubs, failing to find Elaine, while an unsympathetic ticket taker collects his extra tickets.
+After bickering with a woman for talking loudly through the trailers, Elaine steps out to buy concessions, but becomes baffled by drink and popcorn sizes.
+George re-enters the theater twice, failing to find Elaine; since he keeps misplacing his ticket stubs, an unsympathetic ticket taker collects his extra tickets.
 George sees Rochelle instead, while the same ticket taker waves Kramer through with no ticket at all.
 The loud talker gives Elaine's seat to Kramer, and his hot dog drips mustard onto Elaine's coat.
 With no seats left, Elaine is forced to see Rochelle as well.

 Buckles fills in at the club for the late-arriving Jerry, scoring a hit with the audience.
 Buckles invites Jerry to Rochelle as consolation for his wasted night.
 They end up at the same showing as George and Elaine; with Jerry and Elaine underwhelmed and a tall man blocking George's view, they all bail early.
 Kramer, wearing Elaine's soiled coat, finds them.
 George asks Jerry and Kramer to repay him, but they only have twenties.